dirtbags/moth/README.md

 "Project 2",
 "HACK",
 "Queen Of The Hill",
+"Cyber Spark",
-and "Cyber FIRE".
+and "Cyber Fire".

 Information about these events is at http://dirtbags.net/contest/

 This software serves up puzzles in a manner similar to Jeopardy.
-It also track scores,
+It also tracks scores,
 and comes with a JavaScript-based scoreboard to display team rankings.